About Nesta

 The UK is in a hole.
 Wages have barely risen in seventeen years and the public realm is fraying.
 Its politics are increasingly fractious as a result.
 Added to this are a raft of new challenges – tackling climate change and completing the switch to clean energy, higher defence spending, a growing demand for public services as society ages – that must be addressed.
 But these problems are all fixable, provided we adopt consistent policy action.

-Join us on Tuesday 24 February, 18:00-19:15 GMT for an event to discuss the essay: Getting Britain out of the hole: a plan for the economy.
-Authors Andrew Sissons and John Springford will propose their programme of reform across trade and migration, energy, consumer services and tax.
-They will also be joined by a panel of experts to analyse Britain’s current economic strategy and the policy changes necessary to increase growth and productivity.
+At our event, on Tuesday 24 February, 18:00-19:15 GMT, we discussed the essay: Getting Britain out of the hole: a plan for the economy.
+Authors Andrew Sissons and John Springford proposed their programme of reform across trade and migration, energy, consumer services and tax.
+They were joined by a panel of experts to analyse Britain’s current economic strategy and the policy changes necessary to increase growth and productivity.
+The panel included Stephanie Flanders, Head of Economics and Politics at Bloomberg News and Research, and Robert Colvile, Director at the Centre for Policy Studies.
+The event was chaired by Soumaya Keynes, Economics Columnist at the Financial Times.

-This hybrid event, taking place at 58 Victoria Embankment EC4Y 0DS is for policymakers, economists and those interested in fiscal policy.
-There is also the option to join online for those who cannot make it in-person.
+This hybrid event took place at 58 Victoria Embankment EC4Y 0DS and was for policymakers, economists and those interested in fiscal policy.
+There was also the option to join online for those who could not make it in-person.

 Speakers